slatedocs/slate/src/index.html.md

 Welcome to the Tier API.
 It provides the essentials to integrate with Tier's mobility platform.
 We are using the [JSON:API standard](https://jsonapi.org/).

+# Versioning

+The API is versioned using a prefix in the URL, e.g. `/v1` for the first version.
+There are still some unversioned (deprecated) endpoints.
+If you are using these, please note that they will stop working in future releases of this API.
+Please always use the newest API version and contact us when there is a reason why you cannot switch to a newer version.

+## Backwards-Compatible Minor Updates

+We will only break backwards compatibility in new API versions, which have their own URL prefix.
+That means that all actions or resources will remain backwards compatible as long as your integration allows for the following changes to be made on our side:

+ - An endpoint resource might return new fields, e.g. `{"foo": "bar"}` might be `{"foo": "bar", "baz": 123}` tomorrow
+ - An endpoint might accept new optional data
+ - An endpoint might ignore previously required data while providing same functionality

 # Authentication

 > To authenticate, use this code: